 Kibale National Park, in western Uganda, hosts the world's largest primate biomass per area.
-The rainforests contains abundant resources (wood, game, water...) that are not accessible to human communities surrounding it due to its protected status.
+The rainforest contains abundant resources (wood, game, water...) that are not accessible to neighbouring human communities due to its protected status.

 I used this drawings to build a timeline of the Kibale National Park and visualize how nature and human communities co-developed from the 1920s to present.